 Choosing ornamental grasses for your garden can be a great way to add drama and style.

-But which ornamental grasses should you choose?
-In this article, we will give you some things to think about when choosing ornamental grasses in the UK, help you think about why and where you might use them in your garden, then explore 10 of the best ornamental grasses to consider.
+We offer some things to think about when choosing ornamental grasses in the UK – help you think about why and where you might use them in your garden, while exploring ten of the best ornamental grasses to consider.

 Choosing Ornamental Grasses